Sharlottes/judgekit/README.md

 # Features

-base comamnd is `toolkit`, every arguments, options, subcommands are based on this command. first of all, you can all comamnd via `toolkit --help` command.
+base comamnd is `toolkit`. every arguments, options, subcommands are based on this command.
+first of all, you can all comamnd via `toolkit --help` command.

 ## Test script